mubashwirphero1/mubashwirphero1/README.md

 #### I am a Web Developer
 ![I am a Web Developer](https://media-exp1.licdn.com/dms/image/C5603AQFIfcFhfwblaA/profile-displayphoto-shrink_200_200/0/1646022336303?e=1665014400&v=beta&t=QnSmuDnxaOi5pnljef19IqKlr_tkksXLynUNHABY0P0)

-Hello.
-I am Hasan Al Mubashwir.
-I'm a Junior Web Developer.
-I've done many projects before.
-Now I'm doing some of my projects.
-I've expertise as React Developer.
-I do any projects professionally.
-Also, I did Back-end tasks with Node.JS (Express.JS) for sever and MongoDB for the database.
-I didn't have any experience in Web Development.
+I am an energetic, ambitious person who has developed a mature and responsible approach to any task that I undertake, or situation that I am presented with.
+As a MERN-stack web developer, I try to accomplish all the tasks in a fixed amount of time depending on the task’s difficulty level.
+Although I have no job experience, I try to perform my duties efficiently.
+I have done many individual assignments and group tasks during my training and completed them successfully.
+I have the experience to manage my time besides studying and working on projects in a short time because I am a student now.

-Expertise: HTML, CSS, JavaScript, Typescript, React, React Router, React Native, Redux, Redux-Toolkit, React Redux, Data structure, Algorithm, OOP, Node.js, Express.js, MongoDB, Next.js, Firebase Authentication, Firebase Hosting, Stripe Payment Gateway, SSLcommerz Payment Gateway.
+Expertise: HTML, CSS, JavaScript, Typescript, React, React Router, React Native, Redux, Redux-Toolkit, React Redux, Node.js, Express.js, MongoDB, Firebase, Stripe Payment Gateway, SSLcommerz Payment Gateway, SCSS/Sass, Any CSS frameworks & React Front-end libraries

-Comfortable: React, CSS Frameworks, React UI Frameworks.

-Tools: GIT, Yarn, VS Code, Mozilla Firefox or Chrome, React Dev tool, Mozilla or Chrome Dev tool.
+Tools: GIT, Yarn, VS Code, Mozilla Firefox or Chrome, React Dev tool, Redux Dev tool, Mozilla or Chrome Dev tool.

 - 🌱 I’m currently learning JavaScript & Typescript
 - 💬 Ask me about Web Development